MichaelCurrin/code-cookbook/recipes/ci-cd/circle-ci/basics.md

-# Basic
+# Basics

 ## Samples

-From [Digging Into Your First Pipeline](https://circleci.com/docs/2.0/getting-started/#digging-into-your-first-pipeline) in the docs.
+From [Digging Into Your First Pipeline](https://circleci.com/docs/2.0/getting-started/#digging-into-your-first-pipeline) part of the Getting Started docs.

 ### Single job

-A Node.js job.
+A Node.js app.

 - `.circleci/config.yml`
     ```yaml